In Exercises 1–6, use a sign test to test the claim by doing the ... | Study Prep in Pearson+

 1

-Step 1: Understand the sign test.
-The sign test is a non-parametric test used to determine if there is a significant difference between paired observations.
-In this case, we are comparing diastolic blood pressure before and after treatment for each patient.
+Step 1: Formulate the null and alternative hypotheses.
+The null hypothesis (H₀) states that there is no reduction in diastolic blood pressure after the treatment.
+The alternative hypothesis (H₁) states that there is a reduction in diastolic blood pressure after the treatment.

-Step 2: Calculate the differences for each patient.
-Subtract the 'Before treatment' value from the 'After treatment' value for each patient.
-Record whether the difference is positive, negative, or zero.
+Step 2: Calculate the differences between the 'Before treatment' and 'After treatment' values for each patient.
+For each patient, determine whether the difference is positive, negative, or zero.

-Step 3: Count the number of positive differences, negative differences, and zeros.
-Positive differences indicate an increase in blood pressure, negative differences indicate a decrease, and zeros indicate no change.
+Step 3: Count the number of positive differences, negative differences, and zero differences.
+Exclude the zero differences from the analysis, as they do not contribute to the sign test.

 Verified video answer for a similar problem: